feature-image

 End of an era as VCU let go of Beth O’Boyle

 It is never easy to see a coach lose her job, but it hurts even more when a program is forced to part ways with its winningest coach because of recent results.
-That is exactly what happened with the VCU Rams women’s basketball program, who made the difficult decision to let go of head coach Beth O’Boyle after starting the season 8–15 overall and 4–7 in Atlantic 10 play.
+That is exactly what happened with the VCU Rams women’s basketball program, which made the difficult decision to let go of head coach Beth O’Boyle after starting the season 8–15 overall and 4–7 in Atlantic 10 play.

 “We want to thank Coach O’Boyle for her service to VCU and her dedication to our student-athletes,” athletic director Ed McLaughlin said in a statement.
-“We will not renew her contract and she will not coach the remainder of the season.
+“We will not renew her contract, and she will not coach the remainder of the season.
 We wish her all the best in her future endeavors.
 We will begin a national search immediately.”

 ADVERTISEMENT

-Under O’Boyle, the Rams captured the regular season Atlantic 10 title in 2019 and later earned a conference tournament championship and NCAA Tournament berth in 2021.
-After going 7–22 in 2022–23, VCU responded with a 26 win season the next year, the largest turnaround in the nation to date.
+Under O’Boyle, the Rams captured the regular-season Atlantic 10 title in 2019 and later earned a conference tournament championship and NCAA Tournament berth in 2021.
+After going 7–22 in 2022–23, VCU responded with a 26-win season the next year, the largest turnaround in the nation to date.

 ADVERTISEMENT